Making Sense of Gravitational Thermodynamics: Atypical Features of Self-gravitating Systems

 \section{Atypical Features of Self-gravitating Systems}

 Self-gravitating systems (SGS) are systems bound by their own gravity.
 Globular clusters are the prime examples of these systems.
 They are spheroidal conglomerations of self-gravitating stars, composed of tens of thousands to millions of elements.
 The physics of these systems can be in theory described to a high approximation via Newtonian gravitation.
 However, this million-body problem, as \cite{heggie_hut_2003} call it, is obviously practically intractable in that way.
 Because of this, statistical physics methods are employed to model these systems.\footnote{For a classic reference on galactic dynamics see \cite{binney2011galactic}.} SGS can be modelled like gases in which stars take the part of gas molecules, but this is not a perfect analogy.
 The crucial difference between SGS and conventional terrestrial systems to which statistical physics and thermodynamics are applied stems from the nature of the gravitational potential, which is long-range, and from the fact that gravity is universally attractive and does not possess any natural screening-off mechanism.
 As a consequence, unlike in the case of conventional gas molecules in which only short-range forces are dominant, the potential acting on any given constituent of SGS largely originates from the components that are not in its vicinity.
-These unconventional conditions determine several well-known kinds of problematic behaviour both from the point of view of statistical physics and thermodynamics:\footnote{See \cite{lynden1977negative}, \cite{padmanabhan1990statistical}, \cite{binney2011galactic}, \citet[§13]{SwendsenExt}, \cite{heggie_hut_2003}.
-For a short overview see \cite{Hutshortreview1997}.}
+These unconventional conditions determine several well-known kinds of problematic behaviour both from the point of view of statistical physics and thermodynamics:\footnote{In presenting these points I follow the exposition in \cite{Callender2011-CALHAH} who introduced these features in the philosophical literature.
+These points can be found widely in the physics literature, see \cite{lynden1977negative}, \cite{padmanabhan1990statistical}, \cite{binney2011galactic}, \citet[§13]{SwendsenExt}, \cite{heggie_hut_2003}.
+For an overview see \cite{Hutshortreview1997}.}